Sunay24/Data-Analysis-of-Ola-Ride-Bookings-Using-SQL-and-Power-BI/README.md

 <br>• Revenue calculation
 <br>3.Connected SQL data to Power BI
 <br>4.Built interactive dashboards to visualize insights

 # Key Insights
-<br>Prime Sedan shows distinct driver rating trends
+<br>1.Prime Sedan shows distinct driver rating trends
-<br>UPI is a widely used payment method
+<br>2.UPI is a widely used payment method
-<br>Certain customers frequently book rides (high-value users)
+<br>3.Certain customers frequently book rides (high-value users)
-<br>Customer-side cancellations are more common than driver-side
+<br>4.Customer-side cancellations are more common than driver-side
-<br>Incomplete rides have identifiable reasons that can be reduced operationally
+<br>5.Incomplete rides have identifiable reasons that can be reduced operationally

 # Conclusion
 This project demonstrates how SQL and Power BI can be effectively used for real-world business analytics.
 The insights obtained can help OLA improve:
-<br>Customer experience
+<br>•Customer experience
-<br>Driver performance
+<br>•Driver performance
-<br>Revenue optimization
+<br>•Revenue optimization
-<br>Operational decision-making
+<br>•Operational decision-making